oliveirabrunoa/db2rest/README.md

 This tool is based on SQLALChemy Framework.
 The Framework define one especific way to map relationships, and is our job generate the code expected to Framework.
 For do that, some fields are required acording of each type of relationship.

+Pay close attention to each attribute and what it serves, as this will have a direct impact on the generated code.

 Following our first example... just enter one more key "relationships" in json.

 #Many-to-One (M2O)